-- One of the implications of making comparisons regarding the cost-effectiveness of different technologies, is that a threshold ratio exists above which a technology is not considered to be cost-effective.
-Historically, the threshold has varied between €20,000 and €45,000 per QALY, although reimbursement below these levels was not quaranteed, and technologies above these thresholds have been adopted.
-For reporting purposes, it is pragmatic to report the probability of cost effectiveness at thresholds of €20,000 and €45,000 per OALY.
+One of the implications of making comparisons regarding the costeffectiveness of different technologies, is that a threshold ratio exists above which a technology is not considered to be cost-effective.
+Historically, the threshold has varied between $\leq 20,000$ and $\leq 45,000$ per QALY, although reimbursement below these levels was not guaranteed, and technologies above these thresholds have been adopted.
+For reporting purposes, it is pragmatic to report the probability of cost-effectiveness at thresholds of $\leq 20,000$ and $\leq 45,000$ per QALY.
 It is important to note that these thresholds have not been derived empirically.
-While consideration of the cost-effectiveness of a technology is necessary, it is not the sole basis for decision - The principle of what a cost effectiveness threshold represents and how it should be used in decisions regarding the allocation of healthcare resources has been a source of significant debate in other healthcare settings.
+While consideration of the costeffectiveness of a technology is necessary, it is not the sole basis for decisionmaking.

+The principle of what a cost-effectiveness threshold represents and how it should be used in decisions regarding the allocation of healthcare resources has been a source of significant debate in other healthcare settings.
 These may be briefly summarised into three main themes.

-Opportunity cost: given a fixed budget, for the publicly funded health system, the true opportunity cost of a technology can be assessed in terms of what technologies must be foregone or displaced in order to fund new, potentially more costly technologies.
-In the absence of a fixed health budget, the true opportunity cost of a new technology must be examined in terms of what must be forgone in terms of other publicly-funded sectors (e.g. education, housing).
-In reality, the cost and benefits of all competing technologies within the healthcare and other sectors are unlikely to be known by the decision makers.
+Opportunity cost: given a fixed budget, for the publicly-funded health system, the true opportunity cost of a technology can be assessed in terms of what technologies must be foregone or displaced in order to fund new, potentially more costly technologies.
+In the absence of a fixed health budget, the true opportunity cost of a new technology must be examined in terms of what must be forgone in terms of other publicly-funded sectors (for example education, housing).
+In reality, the cost and benefits of all competing technologies within the healthcare and other sectors are unlikely to be known by the decisionmakers.
 It is also of note, that there may be a disconnect between the technologies that are displaced in practice to fund new technologies, and those that should be displaced based on efficiency grounds.
 The net impact of this may be that the decision to adopt a new technology may reduce, rather than increase overall population health.

-Willingness-to-pay: the threshold ICER below which a technology would always be reimbursed could be informed by research that examines the value society attaches to health gain and how this value varies according to the population to be treated (equity considerations).
-In theory, however, a tacit value for health gain could be interpreted from the proportion of public expenditure allocated to health relative to other competing resources.
+- 2. Willingness-to-pay: the threshold ICER below which a technology would always be reimbursed could be informed by research that examines the value society attaches to health gain and how this value varies according to the population to be treated (equity considerations).
+In theory, however, a tacit value for health gain could be interpreted from the proportion of public expenditure allocated to health relative to other competing resources. - 3.
 Past decisions: the ICER of a new technology could be compared to that of other technologies that are currently funded.
 Such comparisons may be helpful when an ICER is substantially lower than that of other technologies considered to be cost-effective that were recommended for reimbursement, or when an ICER is substantially higher than that of a technology previously rejected as not cost-effective.
 Other factors such as equity issues, affordability, resource constraints and the uncertainty surrounding the advice have been considered in judging the cost-effectiveness of a technology for reimbursement.

 In summary, there is no fixed cost-effectiveness threshold above or below which technologies are guaranteed to be rejected or accepted for reimbursement.
-Several factors may impact on a decision to reimburse a technology and any conclusions on cost-effectiveness should be supported by the strength of the evidence (e.g. clinical effectiveness, costs, plausibility of the inputs and assumptions in the model) and an estimate of the uncertainty surrounding the results (e.g. validity of the data, range and plausibility of the ICERs, likelihood of error).
+Several factors may impact on a decision to reimburse a technology and any conclusions on cost-effectiveness should be supported by the strength of the evidence (such as clinical effectiveness, costs, plausibility of the inputs and assumptions in the model) and an estimate of the uncertainty surrounding the results (such as validity of the data, range and plausibility of the ICERs, likelihood of error).

-2.20 Budget Impact Analysis
+2.20 Budget impact analysis